 Applying for college is a big deal.
 It’s the next step in your academic life where you will make big decisions about your future.
 Whether you’re a high school student, transfer student, graduate student or re-admit, there is no application fee, so make the first big decision and start the application process for Loyola University New Orleans as early as possible.

 A first-year applicant is a student that is still in high school and plans to apply during their senior year.
 Occasionally, students that have recently finished high school but that have not taken any college classes may be considered a first-year applicant.

 A transfer applicant is a student that has taken classes at another college or university.
 Please note that once a student graduates from high school, if you take any college classes, that applicant is considered a transfer student.

-An international student is a student that does not hold United States citizenship.
+An international student is a student that does not hold United States citizenship or US Permanent Residency.

 An early scholars applicant is a student that is still in high school and would like to take dual enrollment college classes at Loyola before graduating from high school.